reflectoring/reflectoring.github.io/_posts/2021-12-21-guide-to-resttemplate.md

 ```

 In this example, we have specified the HTTP connection timeout and socket read timeout intervals to 5 seconds.
 This allows us to fine-tune the behavior of the HTTP connection.

-Other than the default and Apache HttpClient, Spring also supports Netty and OkHttp client libraries through the `ClientHttpRequestFactory` abstraction.
+Other than the default `HttpURLConnection` and Apache HttpClient, Spring also supports Netty and OkHttp client libraries through the `ClientHttpRequestFactory` abstraction.

 ## HTTP Message Conversion
 Objects passed to and returned from the methods getForObject(), getForEntity(), postForLocation(), postForObject() and put() are converted to HTTP requests and from HTTP responses by HttpMessageConverter instances.

-For performance reasons, the default RestTemplate constructor does not register any message converters.
-However, if you pass true to the alternate constructor, then converters for the main mime types are registered.
-You can also write your own converter and register it via the messageConverters property.
+For performance reasons, the default `RestTemplate` constructor does not register any message converters.
+However, if we pass true to the alternate constructor, then converters for the main mime types are registered.
+We can also write our own converter and register it via the messageConverters property.

-## Attaching an ErrorHandler
+## Attaching an ErrorHandler to RestTemplate
 `RestTemplate` is associated with default error handler which throws the following exceptions:

 * HTTP status 4xx: HttpClientErrorException